 McCarthy’s Goruck has a strong point of view.

-When companies choose to make a strong statement about beliefs or point of view, those companies can have a magnetic appeal to prospective customers who already share a similar opinions.
+When companies choose to make a strong statement about beliefs or point of view, those companies can have a magnetic appeal to prospective customers who already share similar opinions.
 Goruck clearly states in words and deeds that it believes in quality products made in the U.S. and in traditional Americanism.

 “Special Forces sent me to cities, mountains, jungles, and deserts, by day and night, in every condition imaginable throughout the United States, Europe, Africa, and the Middle East,” wrote McCarty on the Goruck website.
 “I surrounded myself with the best, a standard I grew to expect, and I trusted my teammates, my instincts, and my equipment.
 We never knew what we might find, so we always came prepared for anything.
 Through it all, we worked hard and played hard, sometimes in that order, and I learned an honest way of life that will always be my core and the core of GORUCK. …GORUCK gear is built in the USA and proven in the harshest conditions in the world.
 Wherever you’re going, whatever you’re doing, go ready GORUCK.”

-McCarty devotes a significant number of his blog posts not to Goruck products, but rather to other businesses that manufacturer items in the U.S. or that share Goruck’s views.
+McCarty devotes a significant number of his blog posts not to Goruck products, but rather to other businesses that manufacture items in the U.S. or that share Goruck’s views.
 Recent posts mentioned Ozone Burger Barn on Highway 21 in Arkansas, Carter’s Cobbler Shoppe in Bozeman, Montana, and Bold City Brewery in Jacksonville, Florida.

-Stating a clear point of view can in some sense be “dangerous” in marketing, since strong opinions can and will offend some shoppers.
+Stating a clear point of view can in some sense be “dangerous” in marketing since strong opinions can and will offend some shoppers.
 But the benefits of connecting with shoppers that share a business’s worldview may make it worth the risk.

 Goruck Has Built a Community

-Thanks in part to its human face and well defined point of view, Goruck has also been able to develop a strong community that shares the Goruck story and touts the benefits of Goruck products.
+Thanks in part to its human face and well-defined point of view, Goruck has also been able to develop a strong community that shares the Goruck story and touts the benefits of Goruck products.

 This community may be seen in social media where the small company has more than 17,000 Facebook fans and more than 3,200 Twitter followers, but it may also be seen in those who take part in the Goruck Challenges.